10 Reasons Why Home Battery Backup Trumps Generators

 One of the biggest draws of electric vehicles is that they don’t require the expensive regular maintenance that internal combustion engines do.
 With EVs, oil changes are a thing of the past.

-Most generators are limited in backup duration by the amount of fuel you have on hand.
+Portable generators are limited in backup duration by the amount of fuel you have on hand.
 Once your supply of diesel or propane runs out, the generator will stop and leave you without power.
 The exception here is natural gas generators fed by an underground line.
-The limited supply pertains to diesel and propane generators.

 9. Battery Backup Enables Energy Independence